Slingshot VoIP Reviews and Plans

 All plans come with unlimited interactive voice menus, unlimited custom greetings, unlimited voicemail boxes, unlimited landlines, voicemail to email, company conference bridge, toll-free and North American local numbers, and all standard professional phone (PBX) features.

-Also included are auto-attendants, IVR menu, mission critical fault tolerance, comprehensive data security, information only extensions, office hours, greetings management, no busy signals, music on hold, and custom ringtones for every phone.
+Also included are auto-attendants, IVR menu, mission-critical fault tolerance, comprehensive data security, information only extensions, office hours, greetings management, no busy signals, music on hold, and custom ringtones for every phone.

 Slingshot claims there is instant activation, no contracts, and no risk.
 Mind you all pricing is in USD and all payments are redirected to PayPal.
 Which on its own is not a bad thing.
-But means you are on the hook with either PayPal balance or with the credit card.
+But it means you are on the hook with either PayPal balance or with the credit card.

 Another cool feature is that they have a business phone systems course as this company is targeted towards start-ups who may not know much about the software or systems.